Eduard-K-A/Eduard-K-A/README.md

 ## 💫 About Me

-Hello there I'm Eduard King!
+Hello there I am Eduard King!
 Feel Free To Explore more about me!

 - 🌐 I'm currently diving deeper into **Full-Stack Web Development**, **Mobile App Development**, **Data Science**, **Python Programming**, **C++ Programming**, and **R**.
 - 📘 I'm always on the lookout for **new things to learn**, whether it's a framework, a concept, an algorithm, or a cool tool to boost my productivity.